-Graphic design is the art of visual communication where images, words and concepts are combined to convey information to the audience to produce a specific effect.
-To sum up, the most important question to have in mind when producing graphic or web designs is to make sure they are not just consistent with the brand, but that they offer effective ways to empower a brand both on digital and in traditional ways.
+Graphic design is the art of visual communication where images, words and concepts are combined to convey information to the audience with the view of producing a specific effect.
+Summing-up, the most important question to have in mind when producing graphic or web designs is to make sure they are not just consistent with the brand, but that they offer effective ways to empower the brand both on digital and in traditional ways.

 In other words, high-quality visuals increase viewer interaction to a much higher rate in the purchasing decisions.
 They also strengthen your brand with a quick identifiable face that helps to differentiate and promote your business.